sematext/docs/docs/logs/logstash.md

-In order make [Logstash](https://www.elastic.co/products/logstash) send logs to Logsene, you need to configure it with the [Elasticsearch plugin](https://www.elastic.co/guide/en/logstash/current/plugins-outputs-elasticsearch.html) to output to the Logsene endpoint, while specifying:
+In order make [Logstash](https://www.elastic.co/products/logstash) send logs to Sematext Logs Management app, you need to configure it with the [Elasticsearch plugin](https://www.elastic.co/guide/en/logstash/current/plugins-outputs-elasticsearch.html) to output app's endpoint, while specifying:

   - **logsene-receiver.sematext.com** as the host